prefab-cloud/prefab-cloud-docs-web/docs/client-sdks/how-they-work.md

 ---
-title: Feature Flag Basics
+title: How Client SDKs Work
-sidebar_label: Basics
+sidebar_label: How they work
-slug: /feature-flags/basics
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';